An actuary and family enterprise advisor who became an insurance advisor at Taxevity Insurance, a family practice.

 Life is unpredictable.
 Insurance transfers your financial risks before you even graduate.
 How do you improve your insurance literacy?
 How do you decide what’s right for you?

 The challenge is getting objective, transparent, complete information from OMA Insurance and other sources.
-Perhaps we can help.
+Perhaps we can help with insurance for medical students, residents, fellows.

 How well have you protected yourself?